ncatlab/nlab-content/pages/18126.md

 $$

 Conversely, assume that $\pi_Y \colon Y \times X \to X$ is a closed map for all $Y$.
 We need to show that $X$ is compact.
-By prop. \ref{ClosedSubsetFormulationOfCompactness} this means that for every set $\{C_i \subset X\}_{i \in I}$ of closed subsets and satisfying the [[finite intersection property]], then $\underset{i \in I}{\cap} C_i \neq \emptyset$.
+By prop. \ref{ClosedSubsetFormulationOfCompactness} this means equivalently that for every set $\{C_i \subset X\}_{i \in I}$ of closed subsets and satisfying the [[finite intersection property]], then $\underset{i \in I}{\cap} C_i \neq \emptyset$.